coderefinery/reproducible-research/_episodes/04-containers.md

 ---
 ## Managing data
-- Note that Docker containers should be disposable: the data must be saved elsewhere
+- Docker containers should be disposable - the data must be saved elsewhere
-- A volume allows data to persist, even when a container is deleted.
+- A Docker volume allows data to persist, even when a container is deleted.
 Volumes are also a convenient way to share data between the host and the container.
-- For details on volumes, please visit [Docker volumes](https://docs.docker.com/engine/admin/volumes/) page
+- For details on volumes, [refer to the documentation](https://docs.docker.com/engine/admin/volumes/) page

 **sharing a host directory with container**